Chart Color Schemes

 Dee Why (South) - North Curl Curl features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-The latest Census evaluated dwelling structures in Dee Why (South) - North Curl Curl with 52.7% houses and 47.3% other dwellings.
+Dwelling structure in Dee Why (South) - North Curl Curl, as per the latest Census, consisted of 52.7% houses and 47.3% other dwellings.
 In comparison, Sydney metro had 57.6% houses and 42.4% other dwellings.
-Home ownership in Dee Why (South) - North Curl Curl was 32.3%, similar to Sydney metro's figure.
-Mortgaged dwellings accounted for 34.1% and rented dwellings made up 33.6%.
-The median monthly mortgage repayment was $3,000, aligning with the Sydney metro average.
-The median weekly rent in the area was $573, compared to Sydney metro's $3,000 and $592 respectively.
+Home ownership in Dee Why (South) - North Curl Curl was 32.3%, similar to Sydney metro's rate.
+The remaining dwellings were either mortgaged (34.1%) or rented (33.6%).
+The median monthly mortgage repayment in the area was $3,000, aligning with the Sydney metro average.
+The median weekly rent figure was $573, compared to Sydney metro's $3,000 and $592 respectively.
 Nationally, Dee Why (South) - North Curl Curl's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing